thanhtung0316/hackintosh/README.md

 # Hackintosh by Thanh Tung
-This EFI contain Microsoft folder for dual boot running, please remove if you don't need:
+This EFI contains Microsoft folder for dual boot running, please remove if you don't need:

 Spec: